razorpay/blade/packages/blade/src/components/Input/BaseInput/_decisions/_decisions.md

 | <kbd>Previous</kbd> | `enterkeyhint="previous"` | `returnKeyType="previous"`(android only) |
 | <kbd>Search</kbd>   | `enterkeyhint="search"`   | `returnKeyType="search"`                 |
 | <kbd>Send</kbd>     | `enterkeyhint="send"`     | `returnKeyType="send"`                   |

+## Why we are not having `keyboardType='numeric'`?

+The numeric and decimal attribute values produce identical keyboards on Android.
+On iOS, however, numeric displays a keyboard that shows both numbers and punctuation, while decimal shows a focused grid of numbers that almost looks exactly like the tel input type, only without extraneous telephone-number focused options.
+That’s why it’s my preference for most types of number inputs.
+[Reference](https://css-tricks.com/better-form-inputs-for-better-mobile-user-experiences/)

 ## Notes